eecavanna/mongodump-ui/README.md

 npm run tauri dev
 ```

-After a few seconds, the Desktop app will automatically appear.
+After a few seconds, the Desktop app's UI will automatically appear.

+Whenever you make a change to the source code (and save it), the Desktop app's UI will automatically reload to reflect the change.

+To view the JavaScript console (where `console.log(...)` messages go), right-click the Desktop app's UI and—in the menu that appears—click "Inspect Element" (just like in a web browser).

 ### Dependencies